marvindanig/threejs-rails/README.md

 [Threejs](http://threejs.org/) is an awesome lightweight JavaScript 3D library that makes WebGL - 3D in the browser - very easy([documentation](http://threejs.org/docs/)).

-This gem makes it easy to use Threejs (REVISION 70) with Rails 4+ assets pipeline.
+Rubygem for `threejs-r73` for Rails 4+ via asset-pipeline.

 ## Installation